Josef37/KickoffPractice/README.md

 ### Quick Start

 - Install [BakkesMod](https://bakkesplugins.com/) (PC only).
-- Install Plugin through the [BakkesMod website](https://bakkesplugins.com/plugin-search/1/kickoff).
+- Install the plugin through the [BakkesMod website](https://bakkesplugins.com/plugin-search/1/kickoff).
 - Open Bakkesmod settings (`F2`).
 Select the "Plugins" tab.
 Select "Kickoff Practice" on the left.
-- Click "Record Left Corner" (or any other position you're interested in).
-- (optional) Reset freeplay (with the default command) to record another attempt.\
-  _You can always save your last attempt - even when not recording.
-So just start training against your first recording._
-- (optional) If you're satisfied with your attempts, uncheck the ones you don't want to train against (or delete them).\
+- In the "Training" section: Select the positions you want to train an click "Train Selected".
-  _If you're unsure which recordings are good, use the "Replay" feature to check._
-- Click "Train Left Corner" and do another attempt.
-- Reset freeplay (with the default command) to make another attempt.\
-  _Congrats!
-You're training your kickoff._
+  _You will start training against some pre-recorded kickoffs._
+- You will continue training until you reset freeplay.
+  _If you don't want to auto-restart the kickoff training, uncheck the "Auto-Restart" option._
-- Click "Save Last Attempt" when you had a good kickoff you want to add to your training list.\
+- If you made a good attempt you want to save, pause the game and click "Save Last Attempt" (in the "Recording" section).\
   _It will automatically be selected for training._
+- To continue training with the same settings, just reset freeplay again.

+### Recording Kickoffs

+- You would want to just use "Save Last Attempt" most of the time when training.
+- To record a kickoff without facing a bot, click one of the "Record ..." buttons.
+  _The recorded kickoffs will be saved and selected automatically._

 ### Training Different Kickoffs